Jeff Nixon, Chair and Local Authority Governor

 Louise Wilkinson, Parent Governor

 I’m really pleased to have been elected as a parent governor in 2017.
 I have a son at Holland Road and a daughter currently at nursery.
 I’m looking forward to getting to know the school, staff and pupils better and helping the school meet its challenges and provide a positive education experience for everyone.
-I have a strong interest in mental wellbeing and believe it should be high on the agenda of all the decisions taken to ensure we are giving every child the best possible chance to thrive
+I have a strong interest in mental wellbeing and believe it should be high on the agenda of all the decisions taken to ensure we are giving every child the best possible chance to thrive.

 Maddie Southern, Headteacher

-Sarah Shaw, School Business Manager
+Sarah Shaw, Co-opted Governor & School Business Manager

-Charlotte Freeman, Clerk to Governors
+Belle Howard, Senior Clerk to Governors